Our Mission and History

 What We Do

-Street Sense Media produces journalism, film, theater, photography, audio, illustration, and more, all for the purpose of providing economic opportunity for and elevating the voices of people experiencing homelessness.
+Street Sense Media produces journalism, film, theater, photography, audio, illustration, and more, all for the purpose of providing economic opportunity for and elevating the voices of people with lived experience of homelessness.
 The content of our media aims to challenge perceptions of homelessness and those it affects while creating common ground upon which we can build a stronger community.
-(You can read our newsroom’s standards and ethics here.)
+You may read about our newsroom’s standards and ethics here.

 Our innovative approach harnesses the abilities, aspirations, and hard work of men and women experiencing homelessness.
 We have long known that while housing and economic opportunity are distributed unevenly, talent and creativity are distributed equally, without regard to income or housing status.

-In addition to the economic opportunities provided by our newspaper vendor program, since 2017, Street Sense Media has offered case management services to support the men and women we work with navigate the often complex bureaucracies toward permanent housing, employment, and physical and mental health care.
+In addition to the economic opportunities provided by our newspaper vendor program, since 2017, Street Sense Media has offered case management services to support the men and women we work with and others as they navigate the often complex bureaucracies toward permanent housing, employment, and physical and mental health care.

 At Street Sense Media, we define ourselves through our work, talents, and character, not through our housing situation.